 There are many ways in which you will be involved in your child’s education.

-If your child is identified as having SEN, they will:
+If your child is identified as having SEND, they will:

 At Earl Soham, we monitor children’s progress using a variety of measures, including: